Skip to main content

 Devin: The Autonomous Cloud Agent

 Devin from Cognition runs fully in the cloud and executes tasks from 4 to 12 hours without human intervention.
 The isolated VM sandbox plus integrations with Slack, Linear, Jira, and GitHub make Devin the pick for enterprise teams with long refactoring projects.
-Pro costs $20 per month, Max $200, Teams $80 per seat.
+Pro costs $20 a month, Max costs $200, and Teams costs $80 as a base fee plus $40 per seat.
 Cognition was valued at $25B in April 2026.

 Replit Agent 3: Browser-First for Vibe Coding